 Hims & Hers Health, Inc. (HIMS) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, July 23, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Hims & Hers Health, Inc. ("Hims" or the "Company") (NYSE: HIMS ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., July 31, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hims & Hers Health, Inc. ("Hims" or the "Company") (NYSE: HIMS ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN HIMS & HERS HEALTH, INC. (HIMS), CLICK HERE BEFORE AUGUST 25, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?